OWASP/www-staff/projects/201911-membership-form.md

 - [x] 2019-01-13, Regression testing complete, [Mike]
 - [ ] 2020-01-15, Deploy to new website in production, [Harold]
 - [ ] 2020-01-16, Load historical Membership transaction data into Stripe with email as key, [Harold]
+- [ ] 2020-01-16, Send email to Recurring members on old system informing them of change and need to RENEW, [Mike]
+- [ ] 2020-02-16, Develop Recurring member "your membership is renewing" curriculum for launch by 1-Sept, [Mike]

 ## Leadership